davenquinn/xenoliths/paper/text/chapters/05-modeling.md

 ### Late-Cretaceous mantle nappe underplating

-The geologic context of the Late Cretaceous mantle nappe underplating scenario is shown in @fig:neogene_sections|c, and our thermal modeling of this scenario (model group **C**) is displayed in
+The geologic context of the Late Cretaceous mantle nappe underplating scenario (model group **C**) is shown in @fig:neogene_sections|c, and model results are displayed in @fig:model_tracers|c and -@fig:model_results|c.
-@fig:model_results|c and -@fig:model_tracers|c.
 The initiation of this scenario is similar to the older stalled slab scenarios [@fig:model_tracers|b].
-In both cases, the oceanic mantle forms under the Pacific--Farallon spreading ridge during the Late Cretaceous, thermally matures to form a mantle lithosphere lid during oceanic plate transport, and subducts beneath the southwest Cordilleran margin later in the Cretaceous.
+In both cases, the oceanic mantle forms under the Pacific--Farallon spreading ridge during the early Cretaceous, thermally matures to form a mantle lithosphere lid during oceanic plate transport, and subducts beneath the southwest Cordilleran margin later in the Cretaceous.
 Thus, the initial conditions and thermal evolution of scenario **C** are qualitatively similar to the older runs of **B**, except that this scenario incorporates more crustal geological constraints that pertain to its subduction history.
-In model **C**, the @Royden1993a forearc geotherm is tied to temperature constraint of 715ºC at 25 km depth based on garnet-biotite thermometry of Salinia granites that lie tectonically above the subduction complex, and ~575ºC at 30 km depth based on garnet-biotite thermobarometry on the proximally underplated schist of Sierra de Salinas schist [@Ducea2003; @Kidder2006].
-The subduction conditions and mantle lithosphere structure implied by this scenario are shown in @fig:cross_sections.
+In model **C**, the @Royden1993a forearc geotherm is tied to temperature constraint of 715ºC at
+25 km depth based on garnet-biotite thermometry of Salinia granites that lie tectonically above the subduction complex, and ~575ºC at 30 km depth based on garnet-biotite thermobarometry on the proximally underplated schist of Sierra de Salinas schist [@Ducea2003; @Kidder2006].
+The subduction conditions and mantle lithosphere structure implied by this scenario are shown in
+@fig:cross_sections.

 In model **C**, the age of
 subduction and underplating is taken as ~70 Ma, based on the youngest